Kohakutou: All About Edible Japanese Crystals

 1. Transparent foods

-Perhaps a reason it’s become popular is because of the transparent sweets craze, starting with the raindrop cake (try our recipe).
-Transparent sweets have also attracted the attention of social media, so much so that there are now even recipe books, magazine articles, and creators who specialize in making transparent sweets.
+Perhaps one reason why kohakotou has become so popular is due to the rise of transparent sweets, which first started with the raindrop cake (try our recipe).
+Transparent sweets are great at attracting the attention of social media users, so much so that there are now even recipe books, magazine articles, and creators who specialize in making transparent sweets.

 2. Easy to make

-Most kohakutou businesses are really pricey and probably upsell due to the flavors of their candies, but it is actually very easy to make at home which has inspired creators to make their own versions.
+Most kohakutou businesses are pricey and likely upsell due to the flavors of their candies, but kohakotou is actually very easy to make at home.

-An average recipe for kohakutou is made with a cup of sugar, ½ cup of water or liquid of your choice, and a teaspoon of agar powder.
+You can make kohakutou by mixing together 1 cup of sugar, ½ cup of water or liquid of your choice, and a teaspoon of agar powder.
 After combining all the ingredients in the pot, the mixture should look like a slightly viscous golden liquid.
 Pour the mixture into Tupperware containers, and start adding any extra toppings like dried fruit, flavorings, and food coloring.
 After solidifying in the fridge for a few hours or overnight, remove them from the containers, cut into shapes of your choice, then leave out to dry for 4-5 days.
-After it finishes hardening, final touches like edible glitter can be added, giving kohakutou that jewel-like finish.
+After it finishes hardening, final touches such as edible glitter can be added, giving kohakutou that jewel-like finish.

 3. Satisfying crunch

-Kohakutou in their final form should have a hard shell but is soft on the inside.
-That is probably why it is so popular especially with ASMR-ers because kohakutou has that satisfying crunch that makes it so fun to eat.
+In their final form, kohakutou should have a hard shell but remain soft on the inside.
+Its unique texture is the primary reason why it's so popular, particularly with ASMR-ers.
+The satisfying crunch makes it both fun to eat and listen to.

 About the author: